Last update: 7/11/2021

 Botswana reopened its borders to international travel on November 9, 2020.
 Although Botswana was closed to tourism for quite a while, it is now one of the countries that are open for tourism from all countries.

-All travelers must have proof of a negative PCR test result that was obtained within 72 hours of departure for Botswana.
+All travelers must have proof of a negative PCR test result that was obtained within 72 hours of departure for Botswana and complete a self-declaration form.
 If they have a valid negative test result, they do not have to quarantine.
 Travelers must also present a negative PCR test result that was obtained within 72 hours of departure in order to leave Botswana.

 Can I travel to Botswana right now?